-The harness is designed with the “opposition reflex” in mind, meaning that the dog instinctively leans away from the pressure exerted on his chest by the pull of the lead, making him much easier to walk.
-In addition, the chest ring is off to the side, which automatically directs the dog towards the owner.
-Simple, but clever.
+The harness is designed with the “opposition reflex” in mind, meaning that the dog instinctively leans away from the pressure exerted on his chest by the pull of the lead, making him much more comfortable to walk.

 Not the strongest of harnesses for a puller but otherwise fairly good.

 - May be too basic for some owners

 - May not be sturdy enough to deal with powerful dogs